-Civil society and community level capacity: support to capacity development with CSOs has been undertaken mainly through activities under output 5.
+Civil society and community level capacity: support to capacity development with CSOs has been undertaken mainly through activities under output 5, although CSOs are also regularly invited to events organized under the programme's umbrella hence contributing to their overall capacity development.
 While there has definitely been an effort to train and support the six organisations selected to implement activities, continued by an "on the job training" approach while activities are ongoing, much more could be done in supporting civil society through the programme where possible.
 There is no evidence of direct work with or support to peace committees at the community level, with the exception of training of peace committee members in Abyei in May 2014.
 This represents an extremely important entry point for conflict prevention and mediation at the local level, preventing escalation and promoting sustainability of the processes and needs to be looked at for future work (particularly in Abyei in the absence of a government counterpart, but overall for the programme and learning from others' experience: World Bank, Peace Collaborative Network, etc).
 Increased and sustained engagement at this level would be fundamental in increasing the neutrality and credibility of the programme.